NCAS-CMS/canari/docs/archer2-os-upgrade.md

 8. Commit your changes

-9. Make a note of the last cycle that completed before the ARCHER2 upgrade.
+9. Make a note of the last cycle coupled task that completed before the ARCHER2 upgrade.
 Record this on your suite log page:  e.g. [u-cv976](https://ncas-cms.github.io/canari/u-cv976)

 10. Let CMS know when you have completed 1-9; we'll do a sanity check